drawrowfly/amazon-product-api/README.md

   --sort         If searching for a products then list will be sorted by a higher
                  score(reviews*rating).
-If searching for a reviews then they will be sorted by rating.                 [boolean] [default: false]
+If searching for a reviews then they will be sorted by rating.                 [boolean] [default: false] --discount, -d Scrape only for a products with the discount [boolean] [default: false]

 Examples:
   amazon-buddy products -k 'Xbox one'